ZhonglinChen/MSA-2020-Phase1-FrontEndDev-ReactWebApp-Assignment/README.md

   displayName: 'Copy .env.local to App root folder'
 ```

-In the next step, the '.env.local' that stores APIkey would be copied to the root folder of React application.
-In this step, actually only the copy command line is necessary.
+In this step, the '.env.local' that stores API key would be copied to the root folder of React application.

+For this part of scripts, actually only `cp $(myEnvFile.secureFilePath) ./.env.local` is necessary.
+Other command lines of 'echo' are all used to print content in the terminal, which is good for debug.

+### Build Pipeline - Steps - Install NodeJS

+The following is the step of the build pipeline to install NodeJS :

 ```yaml
 - task: NodeTool@0